arkatebi/OpenWorld-problem/doc/getDataSet.md

 <a name="genEvalSet-1" />
 #### Evaluation Set 1 (ES-1)

-This program will extractg the sequences of the proteins whose annotations did not have experimental evidence codes in UniProt/SwissProt database at time t1 but gained experimental evidence codes at time t2.
+This program will extract the sequences of the proteins whose annotations did not have experimental evidence codes in UniProt/SwissProt database at time t1 but gained such evidences at time t2.
 To obtain ES-1, t1 is set as January 2010 and t2 is set as January 2011.

 ```